 - Gurr, G., Read, D. M. Y., Snyder, W. E., & Wratten, S. D. (2012).
 Biodiversity and pests: Key issues for sustainable management.
 Chichester, West Sussex, UK: John Wiley & Sons.

 - Gurr, G., Wratten, S. D., & Altieri, M. A. (2004).
 Ecological engineering for pest management: Advances in habitat manipulation for arthropods.
 Ithaca, N.Y: Comstock Pub.
 Associates.

 - Haaland, C., Naisbit, R., & Bersier, L. X. (2011).
 Sown wildflower strips for insect conservation: A review.
 Insect Conservation and Diversity, 4, 1, 60-80.

-- Hatfield, R., Jepsen, S., Mader, M., Hoffman Black, S., and Shepherd, M. (2012).
+- Hatfield, R., Jepsen, S., Mader, M., Hoffman Black, S., & Shepherd, M. (2012).
 Conserving bumble bees: Guidelines for creating and managing habitat for America's declining pollinators.
 The Xerces Society for Invertebrate Conservation.
 Available online.
 Accessed 20-Mar 2015.